 femininity of God in the person of Mary and think of the Mother of God as being

-The first experience of all of us was the female body.
+The first experience for all of us was the female body.

 Our first nine months of life were spent in the uterus.
 We were then breast fed